tdulcet/Remote-Servers-Status/README.md

 Certificate and Domain expiry reminder notifications are sent three days before expiration by default, although this can be configured by changing the `WARNDAYS` variable.
 Certificate, Domain, DNSSEC, Blacklist and Visual monitoring is only done for monitors that are considered UP.

-Note that cURL does not (yet) support [HTTP Strict Transport Security (HSTS)](https://curl.haxx.se/docs/todo.html#Support_HSTS), [HPKP](https://curl.haxx.se/docs/todo.html#Support_HPKP), [TLSA (DANE)](https://curl.haxx.se/docs/todo.html#Support_DANE) or [certificate revocation checking](https://curl.haxx.se/docs/ssl-compared.html), so the script will consider Website monitors as UP if there are errors with these features.
+Note that cURL does not (yet) support, [TLSA (DANE)](https://curl.se/docs/todo.html#Support_DANE) or [certificate revocation checking](https://curl.haxx.se/docs/ssl-compared.html), so the script will consider Website monitors as UP if there are errors with these features.
 DANE TLSA resource record verification is implemented separately using delv and OpenSSL.
 Certificate revocation checking is implemented separately using OpenSSL.

 This script works great with [Mail-in-a-Box](https://mailinabox.email/) (which automatically installs and sets up mail, web and cloud storage servers), since it supports many of the same security features, including DNSSEC and DANE TLSA.